| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 ... |

-In each line of the input file, the parameters must be ordered in accordance as follows: pt
+In each row of the input file, the parameters must be ordered as

-is used to obtain and print a summary table of the results.
-An object of class "dec.sim"
+obtain and print a summary of the results.
+The returned object is a list

 n.patients |